rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

 `d.*` commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-All ``d.*`` commands take an info hash as the first argument when called over the XMLRPC API, to uniquely identify the *target* object.
+All ``d.*`` commands take an info hash as the first argument when called over the XML-RPC API, to uniquely identify the *target* object.
 ‘Target’ is the term used for that 1st parameter in error messages and so on.